 There really is no other place like it in the world.
-As I wandered the Galapagos Islands it was hard not to think about myself as an animal amongst animals.
+As I wandered the Galapagos Islands it was hard not to think about myself as an animal among animals.
 I felt spoiled looking around seeing all the wildlife the land, air, and sea had to offer.
 Each island had its own distinct feel; the red, brown, black colors of the sands, the landscapes changing from volcanic craters to flat lagoons, and all the while littered with wildlife just as wild as you would imagine.
 The animals of the Galapagos have evolved not to fear humans which allows for connection to amazing wildlife, including the overly curious sea lion, just feet away.
 Be mindful of where you are or you may trip over one of the thousands of marine iguanas or find your snorkel mask being pecked by the incredible flightless cormorant.
 The species are abundant in the Galapagos and the amazing sunset of the equator leaves the perfect time to reflect on every fortunate day spent in this mystical land.

-Michael, Latin America Specialist
+Michael, Latin America & Caribbean Specialist

 I have always had a passion for travel, from a young age I enjoyed exploring New England with my family.
-This evolved further when in 2011 I had the opportunity to live with a family just outside of San Jose, Costa Rica, working on a conservation project and opening my eyes to the wonders of Latin America.
+This evolved further when in 2011 I had the opportunity to live with a family just outside of San José, Costa Rica, working on a conservation project and opening my eyes to the wonders of Latin America.
 The diversity of landscapes, culture amazing wildlife and of course the people has drawn me back over and over again.

 With Audley I have been able to use this passion to design trips and inspire travel through Central and South America from Belize to the Galapagos Islands.
 I have also had the privilege to experience the far ends of the earth with Audley, exploring Antarctica and the Arctic in recent years.
 Needless to say this has only inspired my passion for travel further.